 - 1/8 teaspoon cream of tartar

-- Strawberries for garnish optional
+- Strawberries for garnish, optional

-- Cookies for garnish optional
+- Cookies for garnish, optional

 Whip the egg whites (reserve the yolks for another use) in a medium bowl using a hand blender set on high speed.

-Gradually add the sugar to the egg whites and continue whipping until the egg whites begin thicken.
+Gradually add the sugar to the egg whites and continue whipping until the egg whites begin to thicken.